PennyLaneAI/pennylane/README.rst

 `PennyLane <https://pennylane.readthedocs.io>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.

+Learn more about quantum machine learning with PennyLane: view and download QML examples and demos over at https://pennylane.ai/qml.

 Features
 ========